The Intervale Center

 Birds of Vermont Museum

-July 11: 3-5 p.m.
-A reception to celebrate the many artists and photographers of the museum’s 2019 special exhibit, Pollinate This!
+To Oct.
+31: 10 a.m.-4 p.m.
 “Art inspiring seeds of conservation.”
-Work from 34 artists and photographers asks and sometimes answers, “How can art explore, examine, and express pollination—metaphorically and other-wise?”
-Light refreshments served.
-Donations welcome at the door.
-900 Sherman Hollow Rd.
+Work from 34 artists and photographers asks and sometimes answers, “How can art explore, examine, and express pollination – metaphorically and otherwise?”
+900 Sherman Hollow Road.

 Bryan Memorial Gallery